etclabscore/core-geth/docs/developers/create-new-release.md

+---
+hide:
+  - toc        # Hide table of contents
+---

-## Developers: How to make a release
+# Developers: How to make a release

 - [ ] Decide what the new version should be.
 In this example, __`v1.11.16[-stable]`__ will be used.
 - [ ] `git checkout master`